 Your resources are a critical component of staying relevant, agile and innovative.
 However, legacy software can hamper the process if it’s slowing down production.
 Inefficient software also wastes money and hampers growth.
 One 2017 Trackvia survey indicated that 66 percent of its 500 respondents named legacy software as a cause for negatively impacting company growth.

-Moreover, if your software application cannot scale with your business as it grows, you can be missing out on potential sales that can improve your bottom-line profits.
+Can your software application scale up as your business grows?
+You could be missing out on potential sales that can improve your bottom-line profits.
 However, upgrading software can carry positive long-term savings in time and money.
 It helps you save time and maximize profit potential with scalability via efficient production and helps you to avoid hampering the customer experience and losing customers.
 Thus, if your application is slowing down progress, then it’s time to consider modernizing it by upgrading.

 3. Your Security Risks Have Increased

 Outdated software and legacy systems are a hacker’s playground.
 That’s because many of these outmoded applications often cannot identify and fix vulnerabilities, which ends up hurting your online security and putting sensitive data at risk.
 Data breaches are also costly and prevalent.
 Research shows that data breaches cost businesses a total of $3.62 million on average in 2017.
 There was also a 1.8 percent increase in the size of data breaches.
 If the risk of keeping legacy software outweighs the value it provides, then it’s time to make a change and upgrade.